hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Additionally, the `R-bundle-CRAN` and `R-bundle-Bioconductor` modules can be loaded on top of the base R module to provide easy access to hundreds of preinstalled packages.

 It is also possible to use locally installed R packages with RStudio, see :ref:`R package management<r_package_management_standard_lib>`.
 RStudio furthermore allows to create RStudio projects to manage your R environments.
 When doing so, we recommend to select the `renv <https://rstudio.github.io/renv/articles/renv.html>`_ option to ensure a completely independent R environment.
 Without `renv`, loading an RStudio project may lead to incomplete R library paths.

-For more information on how to use RStudio, check out the `official documentation <https://docs.posit.co/ide/user/>`__.
+For more information on how to use RStudio, check out the `RStudio documentation`_.

 **Remarks:**